K-u-r-c/OpenGL_Editor/lib/GLM/manual.md

 ### <a name="section2_14"></a> 2.14.
 GLM\_FORCE\_SWIZZLE: Enable swizzle operators

-shader languages like GLSL often feature so-called swizzle expressions, which may be used to freely select and arrange a vector's components.
+Shader languages like GLSL often feature so-called swizzle expressions, which may be used to freely select and arrange a vector's components.
 For example, `variable.x`, `variable.xzy` and `variable.zxyy` respectively form a scalar, a 3D vector and a 4D vector.
 The result of a swizzle expression in GLSL can be either an R-value or an L-value.
 Swizzle expressions can be written with characters from exactly one of `xyzw` (usually for positions), `rgba` (usually for